Presburger Arithmetic with algebraic scalar multiplications: Non-quadratic irrationals: Undecidablity

 \subsection{Uniform definition of all finite subsets of $\N^2$}

 Let $\alpha,\beta$ be two positive irrational numbers such that $1,\alpha,\beta$ are $\Q$-linearly independent.
-The goal of this section is to produce a $6$-ary $(\alpha,\beta)$-PA formula $\Member$ such that for every set $S\subseteq \N^2$ there is $\bm{X} \in \N^4$ such that for all $(s,t) \in \N^2$,
+The goal of this section is to produce a $6$-ary $\Q(\alpha,\beta)$-PA formula $\Member$ such that for every set $S\subseteq \N^2$ there is $\bm{X} \in \N^4$ such that for all $(s,t) \in \N^2$,

-The $\Q$-linear independence of $1,\alpha,\beta$ is necessary as the existence of such an relation implies the undecidability of the theory.
+The $\Q$-linear independence of $1,\alpha,\beta$ is necessary as we will see that the existence of such a relation implies the undecidability of the theory.
 The failure of our argument in the case of $\Q$-linear dependence of $1,\alpha,\beta$ can be traced back to the fact that the following lemma fails when $1,\alpha,\beta$ are $\Q$-linearly dependent.